microsoft/pxt-arcade/docs/skillmap/peachtree/peach1.md

 ## 4. Add the Peach

-It's time to set up your runner.
+It's time to set up your peach runner.
 To do this, we'll need to create a [__*sprite*__](#sprote "a 2-D image that moves on the screen").

 ---